angular-schule/website-articles/blog/2020-01-everything-github/README.md

 The easiest way to grant access to the repository is to implement this with tokens.
-Tokens can be used instead of a password for Git over HTTPS (*this is what we want to do*), or can be used to authenticate to the Github API (*angular-cli-ghpages is right now not using the Github API at all*).
+Tokens can be used instead of a password for Git over HTTPS (*this is what we want to do*), or can be used to authenticate to the GitHub API (*angular-cli-ghpages is right now not using the GitHub API at all*).

 > **⚠️ Warning:** Treat tokens like passwords and keep them secret.
 Always use tokens as environment variables instead of hardcoding them into your code!

-At Github there are several types of tokens, which we have to carefully distinguish.
+At GitHub there are several types of tokens, which we have to carefully distinguish.
 The following two are relevant for us:

 * **`GH_TOKEN` / Personal access token** – As the name suggests, personal access tokens grant rights that a particular user has.